+R&S

-The R&S contract with the SRC commits the Board to purchase thirteen minutes of interview time per year, with an option to purchase up to fifteen additional minutes per year.
-Under the 2005 R&S contract, the cost per minute will be \$4,305, for a minimum annual expenditure of \$55,965.
-The purchase of interview time for subsequent years would require Board approval through normal budget procedures.
+The contract between the SRC and R&S commits the Federal Reserve Board to purchase twelve minutes of interview time per year.
+Under the 2008 R&S contract, the cost per minute will be \$4,727, for a minimum annual expenditure of \$56,724.
+The purchase of interview time for subsequent years would require Federal Reserve Board approval through normal budget procedures.